TotalLag/phan.cx/src/routes/blog/blog-a-day.md

 In today's competitive market, it takes something extra to stand out from the crowd.
 Some companies do this with flashy ads or clever marketing schemes.
 Others rely on their quality products or customer service.
 But one of the best ways to set yourself apart is by being a frequent blogger.
 A blog a day can show your clients that you're constantly working and keep you top-of-mind.
 Not sure where to start?
 This post will give you some ideas on how to create content that engages your audience and drives results.

-## What are you passionate about and what can you write about every day (or close enough) without getting bored?
+## What are you passionate about and can write topics on without getting bored?

 Do you find yourself browing interior design?
 Looking up recipes?
 There are blog posts for days (literally) on any topic that interests you.
 And if you're stuck for ideas, there are plenty of resources online to help get the creative juices flowing.